-LABEL DESCRIPTION General Setting Use this section to sp pecify the SNMP version and community (password) values.
+LABEL DESCRIPTION General Setting Use this section to s pecify the SNMP version and community (password) values.
 Version Select the SNMP version for the Switch.
-The SNMP version on the Switch must version on the SNMP manager.
-Choose SNMP version 2c (v2c), SNMP version (v3v2c).
+The SNMP version on the Switch must match the version on the SNMP manager.
+Choose SNMP version 2c (v2c), SNMP version 3 (v3) or both (v3v2c).
 SNMP version 2c is backwards compatible with SNMP version 1.
-Get Community Enter the Get Community string, which is the password for the incoming Get- an requests from the management station.
+Get Community Enter the Get Community string, which is the password for the incoming Get- and GetNext-requests from the management station.
 The Get Community string is only used by SNMP managers using SNMP version 2c or lower.
-Set Community Enter the Set Community string, which is the password for incoming Set-requirement station.
+Set Community Enter the Set Community string, which is the password for incoming Set-request management station.
 The Set Community string is only used by SNMP managers using SNMP version 2c or lower.
 Trap Community Enter the Trap Community string, which is the password sent with each trap to the SNMP manager.
 The Trap Community string is only used by SNMP managers using SNMP version 2c or lower.
-Trap Destination Use this section to c configure where to send SNMP traps from the Switch.
+Trap Destination Use this section to d configure where to send SNMP traps from the Switch.
 Index This is the index of a trap destination.
 Version Specify the version of the SNMP trap messages.
 IP Enter the IP addresses of up to four managers to send your SNMP traps to.